-Elasticsearch domains should have audit logging enabled¶
+Elasticsearch domains should have audit logging enabled

-Implementation options¶
+Implementation

-Choose the option that matches how you manage Terraform.
-All options satisfy this control.
+Choose the approach that matches how you manage Terraform.

 resource "aws_elasticsearch_domain" "this" {